 - Initiative — Voluntarily going beyond a job description is a positive sign

-- Growth — A desire to personally and professionally development
+- Thirst for Knowledge — A dedication to personal and professional development

 That final trait is worth a deeper look.
-Continuous improvement needs to be a point of emphasis, both with current employees and potential hires.
-Being part of a team, leading any innovations, improving day-to-day functions, suggesting tools, etc. These should be looked for on resumes and discussed during reviews.
-Innovation is a basic, yet important, way to build a trusting, energetic culture.
+Empowerment needs to be a point of emphasis, both with current employees and potential hires.
+Being able to propose new processes or ideas is an important way to build a trusting, energetic work environment.

-Commonly asked for benefits include a competitive wage, health/dental/vision insurance, vacation time, and a 401K plan (a company match is important).
-So, how will a company’s culture be judged when a company can offer added benefits such as:
+Hand-in-hand with where they work is what they get from work: the benefits.
+Typical benefits include a competitive wage, health/dental/vision insurance, vacation time, and a 401K plan (a company match is important).

 - Sick Time